Loomis, Sayles & Company

 SECURITIZED

-Our Current View: In Agency MBS, valuations are currently attractive and technicals have improved with a marginal uptick in bank buying combined with decreased mortgage supply.
+Our Current View: In Agency MBS, valuations are attractive and technicals have improved with a marginal uptick in bank buying combined with decreased mortgage supply.

-We are overweight Agency MBS on valuation and positive convexity profile.
+Overweight Agency MBS on valuation and positive convexity profile.

 Currency